Building a Complete Conversational MetaHuman Speech-to-Speech AI System with Lip Sync in Unreal Engine

 How to properly work with UObjects in background threads (GC)

-This short article addresses the question of how to work with UObjects in a thread-safe way when passing them to some workers, asynchronous tasks, thread pools, or whatever else using a non-game thread.
-One of the crucial issues is garbage collection.
-When we pass a UObject that is not set to root directly to a background thread, it’s possible that the garbage collector may silently delete the passed UObject.
-Even if we frequently check the validity of the UObject (IsValidLowLevel()) on a background thread, we cannot guarantee that this object will remain alive, even just a few milliseconds after the check....
+This article addresses the question of how to work with UObjects in a thread-safe way when dealing with workers, async tasks, thread pools, or whatever else using a non-game thread.
+One critical issue to address is the handling of garbage collection.
+When passing an UObject, which is not set to root, directly to a background thread, there’s a risk that the garbage collector may silently delete the passed UObject.
+Even frequent validity checks of the UObject (e.g. IsValidLowLevel()) on a background thread cannot guarantee the object’s survival even moments after the check. ...